SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Here's the same thing in Swift code:

-.. testcode:: overflowOperatorsWillUnderflow
+.. testcode:: overflowOperatorsWillOverflowInNegativeDirection

-   -> var signedUnderflow = Int8.min
+   -> var signedOverflow = Int8.min
-   << // signedUnderflow : Int8 = -128
+   << // signedOverflow : Int8 = -128
-   /> signedUnderflow equals \(signedUnderflow), which is the smallest value an Int8 can hold
+   /> signedOverflow equals \(signedOverflow), which is the smallest value an Int8 can hold
-   </ signedUnderflow equals -128, which is the smallest value an Int8 can hold
+   </ signedOverflow equals -128, which is the smallest value an Int8 can hold
-   -> signedUnderflow = signedUnderflow &- 1
+   -> signedOverflow = signedOverflow &- 1
-   /> signedUnderflow is now equal to \(signedUnderflow)
+   /> signedOverflow is now equal to \(signedOverflow)
-   </ signedUnderflow is now equal to 127
+   </ signedOverflow is now equal to 127

-The end result of the overflow and underflow behavior described above is that for both signed and unsigned integers, overflow always wraps around from the largest valid integer value back to the smallest, and underflow always wraps around from the smallest value to the largest.
+The end result of the overflow behavior described above is that for both signed and unsigned integers, overflow in the positive direction always wraps around from the largest valid integer value back to the smallest, and overflow in the negative direction always wraps around from the smallest value to the largest.

 .. _AdvancedOperators_PrecedenceAndAssociativity: